 Everyone needs a little pick-me-up sometimes.
 These emotional support cards are a great tool for when you need to think more positively or simply need some affirmation to go about your day.
 Plus, the gorgeous drawings of cute animals is sure to put a smile on your face.

-This bundle has a lot of various fidgets to use when you’re feeling anxious and just can’t sit still.
-Perfect for people who has sensory needs and just want something to fidget with.
-And even if you don’t, they’re still fun to play with.
+This bundle has 40 types of various fidgets to use when you’re feeling anxious and just can’t sit still.
+Perfect for people who have sensory needs and just want something to fidget with.
+And even if they don’t have sensory needs, fidget toys are still fun to play with.

 This writing journal is the perfect way to start practicing mindfulness.
 By listing and journaling your way through the anxiety, you'll come out feeling balanced and like you're taking better care of yourself.